Deep03/http-server/README.md

 # Raw TCP Client-Server in Python

 This project demonstrates a basic TCP client-server communication using Python's built-in `socket` module — without any external libraries or frameworks.
+Nothing Fancy, but a start!
 ## Files

 - `server.py`: Starts a TCP server that listens on `127.0.0.1:8080`, accepts a client connection, and prints the data received.